restic/restic.github.io/index.md

 In order to create a repository at `/tmp/backup`, run the following command and enter the same password twice:

 {% highlight console %}
-$ restic init -r /tmp/backup init
+$ restic init --repo /tmp/backup
 enter password for new backend: enter password again: created restic backend 085b3c76b9 at /tmp/backup